moeiscool/Shinobi/README.md

 <b>Dont have MySQL installed?</b>

 - Open `Terminal`.
-    - Ubuntu
+    - Ubuntu :
+        - Installation of MySQL prompt you to set a password for `root` user in MySQL on your first install.

     ```
     apt-get install mysql-server
     ```
-        - This will prompt you to set a password for `root` user in MySQL on your first install.

     - Mac OS (will need more techiness ironically, follow this link) : https://blog.joefallon.net/2013/10/install-mysql-on-mac-osx-using-homebrew/ .